RPIP-73: rETH Protection From Underperforming Nodes Source

 The Beacon State gives us access to the timeliness flags for each validator and each epoch, so in theory we could construct a challenge mechanism that perfectly maps to attestation performance.
 Using just one of the timeliness flags instead is simpler to implement and makes exiting validators cheaper.

-After doing some empirical analysis it appears that both target timeliness and source timeliness are quite close matches to actual attestation performance.
-Target timeliness gives a little bit more leeway to people being offline.
-The initial threshold of 94% aims to exit people below 90% effectiveness with 95% sensitivity.
+After conducting some empirical analysis it appears that both target timeliness and source timeliness quite closely match actual attestation performance.
+Target timeliness gives a bit more leeway for people who are offline.
+The initial threshold of 94% aims to exit people with effectiveness below 90% with 95% sensitivity.

 Implementation of Epoch Call Data